 For those considering a career in architecture, YArch is a way to test the waters before jumping in to graduate study.
 For those who simply wish to explore a lifelong interest, YArch's challenging curriculum equips participants with new ways of thinking, seeing, and making.

-The program cost for 2019 will be $2,200, which includes one to two meals per week, various supplies and materials, all required readings, and costs associated with field trips or tours.
+The program cost for 2020 will be $2,200, which includes various supplies and materials, all required readings, costs associated with field trips or tours, and one to two meals per week.
 Learn more about applying